aidantank/Credit_Risk_Analysis/README.md

 - F1 Score High Risk: 0.02

 ### Balanced Random Forest Classifier
 Instead of changing the samples, we can change the machine learning model from logistic to balanced random forest.
 The algorithm uses a lot of decision trees that predict the outcome based on a series of true and false questions.
 Each tree comes up with a decision and whatever decision is the highest, the model predicts that outcome.
-Below is a confusion matrix of the balanced random forest model:
+Also, the random forest model can let you know when features are most important to the model.
+Below is a confusion matrix of the balanced random forest model and a feature importance table noting the top five features by importance:

 ![](Images/brfc_cm.PNG)
 ![](Images/brfc_importance.PNG)